sunnyvalechha/Terraform/README.md

     resource "aws_instance" "example" {
       ami = "ami-058bd2d568351da34"
       instance_type = "t2.micro"
-      provider = "aws.us-east-1"        # aws.<provider-name>
+      provider = "aws.us-east-1"        # aws.<alias>
     }

     resource "aws_instance" "example2" {
       ami = "ami-058bd2d568351da34"
       instance_type = "t2.micro"
-      provider = "aws.us-east-2"        # aws.<provider-name>
+      provider = "aws.us-east-2"        # aws.<alias>
     }

+* This alias can be anything like ABC, XYZ, it will read the value from the region only

 Note:
-* At the time of command "terraform init" notification appear that no config file found than check your location, create a folder, create a .tf file than go inside a folder than run commnand.
+* At the time of command "terraform init", a notification appears that no config file is found, then check your location, create a folder, create a .tf file than go inside a folder than run commnand.

 * Every region has different ami id of same image of Os.
 Example us-east-1 Suse Linux has different Ami Id than us-east-2.
 So you have to change in script also.